Thea Gilmore: Career

-Thea's first live album, Recorded Delivery, was released on 25 May 2009, on Fullfill/Universal.
-The recordings are taken from UK shows during 2006 and 2008, with the first half of the album being acoustic, and the second half being electric, with a full band.
+Gilmore's first live album, Recorded Delivery, was released on 25 May 2009, on Fullfill/Universal.
+The recordings are taken from UK shows during 2006 and 2008, with the first half of the album being acoustic and the second half electric, with a full band.
 In July 2009 she released a yearly subscription service / fan club, Angels in the Abattoir.
-Gilmore rounded out 2009 with the release of an album of Christmas- and winter-themed songs, Strange Communion, featuring eight originals penned by Gilmore and/or her then husband Nigel Stonier, as well as two cover versions – Yoko Ono's "Listen, the Snow is Falling" and Elvis Costello's "The St. Stephen's Day Murders."
+Gilmore rounded out 2009 with the release of an album of Christmas- and winter-themed songs, Strange Communion.

 Beginning in October 2010, Gilmore and her band were engaged in a UK tour and had good reviews.

-In January 2011, Gilmore appeared at Glasgow Royal Concert Hall in a tribute concert celebrating the 70th Birthday of Bob Dylan.
+In January 2011, Gilmore appeared at Glasgow Royal Concert Hall in a tribute concert celebrating the 70th birthday of Bob Dylan.
 She performed versions of "I Pity the Poor Immigrant" and "Masters of War."
-Subsequently, Gilmore entered the studio with producer and husband Stonier and recorded the entire set of tracks found on Dylan's original release of John Wesley Harding.
+Subsequently, Gilmore entered the studio and recorded the entire set of tracks found on Dylan's original release of John Wesley Harding.
 The album – also titled John Wesley Harding – was released 23 May 2011.
-2011 saw the release of Don't Stop Singing, a collaboration with the estate of the Sandy Denny to set music to lyrics and other later writings of the legendary singer, who died in 1978.
-The CD single "London" was released from the album in 2012 and was featured on the BBC coverage of the London 2012 Olympics montage of team GB medal winners).
+2011 saw the release of Don't Stop Singing, a collaboration with the estate of the Sandy Denny to set music to lyrics and other later writings of the legendary singer, who had died in 1978.
+The CD single "London" was released from the album in 2012 and was featured on the BBC coverage of the London 2012 Olympics montage of Team GB medal winners.
 The single was also released as an exclusive Record Store Day 7″ single.

-In 2013 Gilmore released a new album of original material Regardless to critical acclaim and much exposure on BBC Radio 2.
-In May 2015 Ghosts And Graffiti was released, a retrospective with 4 new songs, and 6 newly recorded versions of songs from her back catalogue.
+In 2013, Gilmore released a new album of original material, Regardless, to critical acclaim and much exposure on BBC Radio 2.
+In May 2015 Ghosts And Graffiti was released, a retrospective with four new songs and six newly recorded versions of songs from her back catalogue.
 Gilmore released The Counterweight in June 2017 through Cooking Vinyl Records.
 Small World Turning followed in 2019.
 She also has been releasing music via the crowd-funding website Patreon, both new songs and rarities recorded earlier in her career.

 In late 2021, Gilmore released two albums back to back: The Emancipation of Eva Grey and Afterlight.
 According to her website, the albums' "songs share the same subject matter", with Emancipation being the last produced under the name "Thea Gilmore", and Afterlight the first produced by the "newly personified Afterlight".